sketchplugins/plugin-directory/README.md

 - [Sketch Show Bounding Boxes](https://github.com/pravdomil/Sketch-Show-Bounding-Boxes), by Pravdomil: Sketch plugin that shows bounding boxes of all layers
 - [Sketch Slicer](https://github.com/d4rekanguok/sketch-slicer), by Derek Nguyen: Create slice layers from selected layers, with padding or set a fixed size.
 - [Sketch Smart Style Switcher](https://github.com/francisvega/sketch-smart-style-switcher), by Francis: Switch to an existing test style if attributes matches.
+- [Sketch Snap](https://github.com/charliecm/sketch-snap), by Charlie Chao: A Sketch plugin that lets you snap layers below, above, left of or right of selected layer to one of its edges.
 - [Sketch Split Shape](https://github.com/kupe517/sketch-split-shape), by kupe517: Sketch plugin to split up a rectangle evenly by a user generated value
 - [Sketch Style Libraries](https://github.com/sigtm/sketch-style-libraries), by Sigurd Mannsaker: Sync layer & text styles from any Sketch Library
 - [Sketch Style Master](https://github.com/aparajita/sketch-style-master), by Aparajita Fishman: Sketch plugin for renaming shared styles